iulspop/slack-web-scraper/README.md

 In retrospect, if I were to build a Slack scraper from scratch, I would focus on intercepting network requests and reading message data from there, instead of scraping and parsing the HTML.
 Much easier and more reliable.
 You can even make it a script or service worker you copy/paste manually into your Slack browser tab, to avoid the authentication issues people keep having on automated browsers.
 That's my recommmendation if someone needs this.

+It might be even as simple as starting a HAR file recording using the DevTools network tab, scrolling up to whatever point in a chat/search you want to save, saving the file, filtering cookies/credentials, and prompting LLM to write script to parse the HAR JSON.

 Good luck!

 # Slack Web Scraper